 Source: Library of Congress, Virginia and Maryland as it is planted and inhabited this present year 1670 (by Augustine Herrman)

-When the English arrived in Virginia, they discovered the Piscataway tayac was a paramount chief similar to Powhatan.
+The Europeans discovered that the Piscataway tayac was a paramount chief similar to Powhatan.
 The tayac's span of control included what today is southern Maryland west of the Chesapeake Bay.
 Land on the west side of the Potomac River, occupied by the Moyumpse (Dogue), may also have been part of the tayac's territory.
 The tayac's capital was at Moyaone near Piscataway Creek, and each town under his authority was governed by werowances, war chiefs, priests and shamans.1

 the Piscataway tayac "kings house" was at Moyaone near Piscataway Creek, when John Smith explored the area in 1608 (white X is now Washington DC)